Unified continuous-time q-learning for mean-field game and mean-field control problems: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:form} introduces the general exploratory formulation of the mean-field model in decoupled form and provides the characterization of the MFE policy for MFG and the mean-field optimal policy for MFC, respectively.
-From the representative agent's perspective, Section \ref{sec:q-func} gives the proper definition of the continuous-time Iq-function in decoupled form, which can be related to the MFE policy in MFG and the optimal policy in MFC.
-Section \ref{sec:martingale} establishes the martingale characterizations of the Iq-function and the value function in decoupled form for MFG and MFC problems respectively.
-Taking advantage of the fact that both the MFE policy and the optimal policy can be related to the same decoupled Iq-function, albeit by different means, Section \ref{sec:decoupled-q-algo} presents the unified q-learning algorithm for both MFG and MFC problems using the test policies and averaged martingale orthogonality condition.
-Section \ref{sec:example} further studies some financial applications in jump diffusion models and numerically illustrates our algorithm with satisfactory performance for both MFG and MFC problems.
-Section \ref{sec:proofs} collects all the proofs.
+Section \ref{sec:form} introduces the exploratory formulation of the mean-field model in decoupled form.
+Section \ref{sec:q-func} defines the continuous-time Iq-function in decoupled form and establishes its martingale characterization.
+Sections \ref{sec:mfg-mfc} provides the theoretical characterizations of the MFE policy for MFG and the MFO policy for MFC, respectively.
+Building on these foundations, Section \ref{sec:decoupled-q-algo} presents the unified q-learning algorithm for both MFG and MFC problems using the test policies and averaged martingale orthogonality condition.
+Section \ref{sec:example} further studies several applications in jump diffusion models and numerically illustrates our algorithm with satisfactory performance for both MFG and MFC problems.
+Section \ref{sec:proofs} collects all the proofs, and Section \ref{sec:conc} concludes the paper.